Poompat Iam-samang

-Poompat Iam-samang (ภูมิพัฒน์ เอี่ยมสำอาง; born 4 December 1994), professionally known as Up Poompat (อัพ ภูมิพัฒน์), is a Thai actor and model.
-He is best known for his leading role as Gene in Lovely Writer The Series.
+Poompat Iam-samang (ภูมิพัฒน์ เอี่ยมสำอาง; born 4 December 1994), professionally known as Up Poompat (อัพ ภูมิพัฒน์), is a Thai actor, singer and model.
+He is best known for his leading role as Gene in Lovely Writer, and Ming in My Stand-In.

 Biography

 Poompat Iam-Samang was born in Bangkok, Thailand on 4 December 1994.
 He studied management communication at the Communication Art Faculty of Chulalongkorn University.
 He also acted in campus theatre.
-After graduating, he went to England to attain a master's in International Relations and Diplomacy.
-Currently, he is pursuing doctorate degree in the Faculty of Political Science at Chulalongkorn University.
+After graduating, he went to England to attain a master's in International Studies and Diplomacy at SOAS University of London Currently, he is pursuing doctorate degree in International Development Studies at the Faculty of Political Science at Chulalongkorn University.

 Career

-In 2015, Up debuted as an actor in a Thai movie, Gifted, where he played the lead role.
+In 2015, Up debuted as an actor in a Thai movie Gifted, where he played the lead role.
 Known for his Korean looks, he received multiple offers to model for popular cosmetic brands.
 In 2016, he went to South Korean reality television program Babel 250 as a regular member.

-In 2018, Poompat starred in e-sports drama, GGEZ as Sabi and in same year he appeared as a guest star in highly acclaimed Thai TV series, Girl From Nowhere.
+In 2018, Poompat starred in e-sports drama GGEZ as Sabi and in same year he appeared as a guest star in highly acclaimed Thai TV series Girl From Nowhere.

-In 2021, Poompat starred in BL adaption of novel, Lovely Writer: The Series playing the lead role, Gene alongside Kao Noppakao.
-The series, aired on channel 3 and subsequently on YouTube, gained a lot of popularity.
+In 2021, Poompat starred in BL adaption of novel, Lovely Writer playing the lead role, Gene alongside Noppakao Dechaphatthanakun.
+The series, aired on Channel 3 and subsequently on YouTube, gained a lot of popularity.